pixeloven/pixeloven/NOTES.md

 * Clean up examples
     * abstract what I need from ssr example and gut the rest
     * finish dockerizing them

-* Remove commit-citizen from PO (maybe from pixeloven/ssr as well)
-    * Then just name space our commitlint better
+## After v6 Release
 * Storybook
     * storybook-addon-options is deprecated and will stop working soon

-## After v6 Release
 * Workflow
+    * Remove commit-citizen from PO (maybe from pixeloven/ssr as well)
     * Pre-commit stuff on examples and apps
     * Integration test system to verify CLI under a number of different conditions
         * Root of mono repo